emmquis/etch-a-sketch/README.md

-Project to create an Etch-e-Sketch
+Project to create an Etch-a-Sketch with HTML, CSS and JavaScript